Doctor of Musical Arts in Performance

 Each DMA student will have a DMA Advisory committee, which will be responsible for approving the student’s course selection, performance event programs, and comprehensive examination.
 The monograph proposal and monograph will be written under the supervision of a monograph supervisor, or co-supervisor, and second reader.

-For further details about the program requirements, please consult the Graduate Student Handbook.
+For further details about the program requirements, please consult the Graduate Handbook.

 - All courses in support of performance must be completed before the Comprehensive Examination.

 - All non-performance courses must also be completed before the Comprehensive Examination.